Introduction to RheaKV

 RheaIterator<KVEntry> iterator(final String startKey, final String endKey, final int bufSize, final boolean readOnlySafe);

-1. Both scan and iterator contain two input parameters, which are StartKey and EndKey.
-Their ranges are left closed and right open intervals as [StartKey, endKey)
+- Both scan and iterator contain two input parameters, which are

-3. The scan API supports cross-region scanning.
-RheaKV automatically works out all regions covered by the range between the StartKey and the EndKey, and initiates parallel calls.
+, and initiates parallel calls.
 The process is slow if regions that contain large amounts of data are to be scanned.
-Bear in mind that you should avoid scanning too many regions at one time.
+Bear in mind that you should avoid scanning too many regions at one time. startKey

 getSequence & resetSequence